shaik1002/biggitlabbomb/doc/administration/integration/diagrams_net.md

 You can set up your own diagrams.net server to generate the diagrams.

-It's a required step for users on an offline environment self-managed GitLab installations.
+This is a required step for users on offline (or "air-gapped") self-managed GitLab installations.

 For example, to run a diagrams.net container in Docker, run the following command: